Finite noncommutative geometries related to $F_p[x]$: The Hopf algebras

 Clearly, these results are not changed modulo $g_d$ as higher powers of $g_1$ were not involved.
 Hence $A_d= C_d\tens_\chi A_1$ also by identifying the $\delta$-functions. \endproof

-The same form of result applies for $p=2$ but the formulae are different due to failure of the power-sum identities in this case; we cover this case later.
-Such cleft extensions may also be regarded as trivial quantum principal bundles or Hopf-Galois extensions of a certain trivial type, which are indeed classified by cocycles as explained in detail in \cite{Ma:nonab}.
-Indeed, the above implies that they are of the quantum homogeneous space type with $\Delta_R=(\id\tens\pi)\Delta$.
+Such cleft extensions may also be regarded as trivial quantum principal bundles or Hopf-Galois extensions of a certain trivial type, which are indeed classified by cocycles as explained in detail in \cite[Sec.~5]{Ma:nonab}.
+Indeed, the above implies that they are of the quantum homogeneous space type with right coaction $(\id\tens\pi)\Delta$ of the fibre Hopf algebra $A_1$ on the total space Hopf algebra $A_d$, with base algebra $C_d$.
+Geometrically by Lemma~\ref{A1isom}, the underlying structure group is $\Z/p\Z$.